YBDVitto/YBDVitto/README.md

 - 👋 Hi, I’m @YBDVitto
 - 👀 I’m interested in frontend development
 - 🌱 I’m currently learning React
-- 💞️ I’m trying to get a job as frontend developer
+- 💞️ I’m trying to get a job as a frontend developer
 - 📫 How to reach me vittobervr@gmail.com

 <!---